dnsimple/dnsimple-support/content/articles/renewing-standard-ssl-certificate.md

 ---
+meta: Instructions to renew a standard SSL certificate for a domain with DNSimple.
 title: Renewing a standard SSL Certificate
 excerpt: Instructions to renew a standard SSL certificate for a domain with DNSimple.
 categories: